ballerina-platform/module-ballerinax-postgresql/docs/spec/spec.md

 # Specification: Ballerina PostgreSQL Library

 _Owners_: @daneshk @niveathika
 _Reviewers_: @daneshk
 _Created_: 2022/01/14
 _Updated_: 2022/01/14
 _Issue_: [#2291](https://github.com/ballerina-platform/ballerina-standard-library/issues/2291)

 # Introduction

-This is the specification for PostgreSQL standard library, which provides the functionality that is required to access and manipulate data stored in a PostgreSQL database in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the PostgreSQL standard library, which provides the functionality that is required to access and manipulate data stored in a PostgreSQL database in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.